 “in the HYPERION project, a small fusion test reactor with a hydrogen production system (hydrogen production target: >1.7t/h) will be realized around 2040 using a medium gain laser fusion target with a laser system (0.5MJ/2Hz/1MW/electric efficiency: 20%).
 In addition, by 2050, we hope to achieve a commercial reactor for hydrogen production that drives four fusion reactors (4Hz/ reactor) with an advanced laser system (0.5MJ/16Hz/8MW).
 This will result in a clean hydrogen production rate of >27 t/h or 130,000 t/y per plant (55% availability) and hydrogen production cost <2.3$/kg (current green hydrogen production cost: 3-8$/kg).”

 Prof. Kodama believes the dream of making the fusion a reality is for us to (1) develop human resources by providing training and high-quality education while (2) sharing knowledge and (3) expanding our collaborative research.
 Of course, the development of the key technologies will bring us much closer to this goal.

-This article will conclude the current series on nuclear fusion.
+This article concludes our current series on nuclear fusion.
 We will be further reviewing fusion using other approaches in short commentaries.
 The upcoming articles will review the more conventional method of power generation using fission reactors.